wimglenn/oyaml/README.rst

 oyaml
 =====

 oyaml is a drop-in replacement for `PyYAML <http://pyyaml.org/wiki/PyYAML>`_ which preserves dict ordering.
+Both Python 2 and Python 3 are supported.

 .. code-block:: python